roberts/locker/README.md

 * **No Reentrancy:** The `release` function follows the **Checks-Effects-Interactions** pattern and internally utilizes OpenZeppelin's `SafeERC20` library to prevent common reentrancy vulnerabilities.

-* **Auditing:** For any production deployment, a **professional security audit** of this contract is highly recommended to identify and mitigate potential vulnerabilities.

 ## 📜 Base Chain Contract 4 Airdrops

 ### 7 Days